 In the closing scene of the episode, Montrose Freeman (The Wire’s Michael Kenneth Williams), father to hero Atticus “Tic” Freeman (Jonathan Majors), slits the throat of a two-spirit indigenous person who is trapped in time by racist magic.
 It’s the greatest betrayal yet of Lovecraft Country.
-However, if you pay close attention to Montrose’s behavior over the course of this installment, you can see a clear path towards his ultimate murderous treachery.
+However, if you pay close attention to Montrose’s behaviour over the course of this instalment, you can see a clear path towards his ultimate murderous treachery.

 So much happens over “Violence” that you would be forgiven for immediately forgetting its cold open.
 Let me remind you: The episode begins with Montrose drinking, sobbing, and reading The Bylaws & Precepts of the Order of the Ancient Dawn.
 This is the book Montrose’s brother George (Courtney B. Vance) stole from the Braithwhite mansion before it went up in flames during second episode “Whitey’s on the Moon.”
 Before his death, George urged Montrose to take Order of the Ancient Dawn — which obviously holds the rules of the Braithwhite’s Sons of Adam cult — to protect Tic.

 The book is harming Montrose more than it is helping him.
 “Adam named,” Montrose begins reading from the book (thus explaining Samuel’s previous odd obsession with Adam naming the biblical animals).
 “Eve fucked.
 God brought forth Monsters.
 Monster devoured.
 God smites Eve.”
 As Montrose takes in these chilling words, he listens to Cold War propaganda over his radio.
 “The only way for us to defeat the Reds is to destroy their stockpile,” he hears.